tmd913/burger/README.md

 ## Overview

 This app allows the user to add, update, and delete burgers from a MySQL database using a front-end interface.
 Whenever the state of the database is changed, the page displays that new information to the user.
-In addition to MySQL, this app uses Handlebars for templating and Express for the server.
+In addition to MySQL, this app also uses Handlebars for the templating, Express for the server, and the MVC design pattern for the file structure.

 ### Create